 This bowl is a little too shallow to hold much water, so if you have multiple dogs, large breeds, or a dog that drinks large amounts of water, then you might need to refill this more often.
 As with any ceramic, this can get chipped if not handled carefully, so make sure to check it regularly.

-8. Petmate Silicone Collapsible Travel Pet Bowl
+9. Petmate Silicone Collapsible Travel Dog Bowl – Best Bowl for Small Dogs

 The Petmate Silicone Round Collapsible Travel Pet Bowl is great for camping, road trips, or any type of travel.
 You can also use it at home as a regular bowl if you prefer!
 This is made from a non-porous silicone, so it can be used for both food and water.
 It can be folded flat for storage and used at full height or at half height if you want to give your dog a smaller portion than normal or prevent it from tipping over when traveling.